truecodersio/learn.truecoders.io/learn/paradigms/oop.md

 Now, we've exposed the functionality to check the Balance, yet restricted the ability to change the balance directly.

+## Abstraction

+In OOP, abstraction is the concept that software should be built in abstract sections that can be combined together into a cohesive whole, as opposed to building code where everything is tightly coupled and difficult to break apart.

+Think of a swiss army knife vs. a chisel

+* A swiss army knife can be used for a bunch of tasks, but its ability to perform is less than optimal for each one of those tasks.
+* A chisel does one thing; and it does it damn well.

+Build chisels; not swiss army knifes.

 ## Look for Nouns and Verbs

 OOP is a big idea and it can be difficult at times to break down the concepts when building your software.
 Here are a few tips to help you out: